nssanch/teaching_datasci/game_of_life/GOL_01.md

 3. Attempt to implement your plan.
 4. Assess your implementation as you work, and be prepared to return to a previous step.

-To expand upon each step:

-1. A handwritten solution.
-    + Programming does not make understanding a concept easier, if anything it makes a given problem appear more complex.
-For both learning and scientific purposes it is vital that you have a strong conceptual foundation as to what you want to implement.
-    + **Write it down**.
-Abandon the limitations of linear text and sketch out your solution by hand.
-Success will come faster and failure will be more obvious.
-2. Map your solution to a program.
-    + Here is where you should try to envision:
-        + How your data should be modeled.
-        + What steps should be functions, and the inputs and outputs of those functions.
-How do you know what stuff is available?
-          In these early lessons I will give you the tools you need, but in practice you should explore pre-existing code in this
-          order:
-        + Order of exploration:
-            1. Builtins
-            2. Standard Library
-            3. NumFocus
-            4. Internet at Large
-3. Attempt to implement your plan.
-    + Just try to do it!
-Expect it to not work a great number of times while you are learning.
-    + Resist the temptation to start here, or at the internet at large.
-4. Assess, if you:
-    + Notice a function growing too complex (~15+ lines of code), consider splitting it up (go back a planning step).
-    + Spend a great deal of time on a singular problem (30+ min), begin writing a request for help.
-Preparing to speak to another person often primes you to self-solve, and if that fails you have your help request prepared.

 ### Game of Life Overview